ymalyshenko/takehome/README.md

 ## Submission
 - Fork this github repository and check in your code.
-- Share the link of your repository that contains:
+- Create a new branch with your name and start working on the assignment.
+- Once you are done, push your changes to your forked repository and share the link with us.
-  - A screen recording of navigating between screens
+- Please include a screen recording of navigating between screens in your README file.

-## Available Scripts
+## Getting Started
-To run the app, execute:
+ - Fork this repository and clone it to your local machine.
+ - Run `npm install` to install all the dependencies.

-### `npm start`
+ - Run `npm start` to start the app.

-Runs the app in the development mode.\
+   - Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+   - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+   - The page will reload when you make changes.
-You may also see any lint errors in the console.
+   - You may also see any lint errors in the console.